 Its versatility allows for you to carry it concealed in any position (though I would discourage you from using an ankle holster with a G19), but you can also slap a Surefire X-300 on it and use it for tactical purposes.

 Unfortunately, it’s not for everyone.
 Some men and many women find the blocky Glock grip to be too fat.
-My own wife, all 5’2" 115lb of her, can’t get a good enough purchase with her index finger AND maintain an acceptable grip with a straight wrist.
-This leads to limp wristing which leads to malfunctions, which can lead to really bad things happening.
+My wife, all 5’2" 115lb of her, can’t get a good enough purchase with her index finger AND maintain an acceptable grip with a straight wrist.
+This leads to limp wristing, which leads to malfunctions, which can lead to terrible things happening.

-If you try and go smaller with the diminutive G26, you get a different issue.
+If you try to go smaller with the diminutive Glock 26, you get a different issue.
 Now people with large hands can’t get more than 2 fingers on the grip without the aid of a different magazine extension.
-For small handed folks, they still have the same old problem of having a fat grip with the additional issue of a shortened grip.
+Small-handed folks still have the same old problem of having a fat grip with the additional issue of a shortened grip.

 The Glock 43x and Glock 48 are intriguing submissions to solving the problem of grip sizes for all shooters.
 Essentially, the G48 is a single-stack Glock 19.
 Same height and length, but the G48 has a slimmer profile by shaving off almost 1/6" (or 4mm, if you please).
 The G43x takes it a step further by trimming off about ¾’’ from the length of the G19 and G48 while retaining the slimmer slide profile.

 Height (with mag)

 The changes are quite obvious when you see a Glock 19 and a G43x side by side.
 I’ve always thought Glocks were fat and ugly, but completely utilitarian at the same time.
 Once I went to the range and saw it next to the newer slimline Glocks, it looked gargantuan.